reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 <Solution>

 Split the `EditContact` component in two.
 Move all the form state into the inner `EditForm` component.
-Export the outer `EditContact` component, and make it pass `savedContact.id` as the `key` to the inner `EditContact` component.
+Export the outer `EditContact` component, and make it pass `savedContact.id` as the `key` to the inner `EditForm` component.
 As a result, the inner `EditForm` component resets all of the form state and recreates the DOM whenever you select a different contact.

 <Sandpack>